amwilliams42/mfa/readme.md

 ## Example JSON File

-Here is an example JSON file that provides the necessary environment, device, and context data:
+Here is an example JSON file that provides the necessary environment, device, and context data.
+Note that the JSON file contains 3 main parent entries, environment, device, and context information.
+The intention is that this data is collected using a dynamic process prior to running the algorithm

 ```json
 {